wongsingfo/mphttp-h2o/README.md

 - [Gnuplot](http://www.gnuplot.info): a portable command-line driven graphing utility for Linux, OS/2, MS Windows, OSX, VMS, and many other platforms.
 - [Matplotlib](https://matplotlib.org/index.html): a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.

-Here is an example using Gnuplot:
+Here is an example using Gnuplot (Note that the example only uses two paths, but your implementation should use three paths):

 ```
 $ cat plot.gnu